 We submit claims to Medicare for Decipher Prostate Biopsy and Decipher Prostate RP using CPT code 81542.
-CMS assigned 81542 to the gapfilling process in 2020, and it has been priced effective January 1, 2021 at \$3,873, based on CMS' revision of the median of payment rates set by the MACs through the gapfilling process.
+CMS assigned 81542 to the gapfilling process in 2020, under which the individual MACs set the payment rate for the test based on the following four factors: 1) charges for the test and routine discounts to charges; 2) resources required to perform the test; 3) payment amounts determined by other payers; and 4) charges, payment amounts, and resources required for other tests that may be comparable or otherwise relevant.
+81542 has been priced at \$3,873 since January 1, 2021, based on CMS' revision of the median of payment rates set by the MACs through the gapfilling process.
+Since the CPT code was issued in 2020, we expect the next PAMA reporting period to take place between January 2027 and March 2027, resulting in a potential new reimbursement rate effective January 1, 2028.
 There can be no assurance that the Medicare payment rates for Decipher Prostate Biopsy and Decipher Prostate RP will not decrease during a future reporting cycle under PAMA.

 An LCD was issued for Prosigna by Palmetto GBA in August 2015, which has been in effect since October 1, 2015.
-There can be no assurance that the Afirma or Prosigna rates will not decrease during subsequent reporting cycles under PAMA.
+There can be no assurance that the Prosigna payment rate will not decrease during subsequent reporting cycles under PAMA.